How Do I Get Started?

-Sign up for accounts on http://pota.app and https://wwff.co.
+Sign up for accounts with both park programs.

 Note: For WWFF, you must use your call sign as your username.